 Maximum vertical negative moment (outside face) = αmnlz2 = 0.0059 × 40 × 42 = 3.776 kNm/m

 Maximum vertical positive moment (inside face) = αmnlz2 = 0.0222 × 40 × 42 = 14.208 kNm/m

 Radial shear V = αvnlz = 0.213 × 40 × 4 = 34.08 kN/m

-When analysed on Staad Pro as a concrete cylindrical tank with poisson ratio of 0.2, fixed at the bottom, and subjected to hydrostatic pressure of 40 kN/m2 the following results were obtained;
+When analysed on Staad Pro as a concrete cylindrical tank with a Poisson ratio of 0.2, fixed at the bottom, and subjected to a hydrostatic pressure of 40 kN/m2 the following results were obtained;

 Maximum vertical bending moment = 10.714 kNm/m